rulewis/journey-optimizer.en/help/using/personalization/personalization-syntax.md

 The syntax is case sensitive.

+Learn how to leverage profile attributes in conditions in [this section](functions/helpers.md#if-function).

 The words **true**, **false**, **null** and **undefined** are only allowed in the first part of a path expression.

 In Handlebars, the values returned by the {{expression}} are **HTML-escaped**.
 If the expression contains ```&```, then the returned HTML-escaped output is generated as ```&amp;```.
 If you don't want Handlebars to escape a value, use the "triple-stash".

+Learn how to leverage profile attributes in conditions in [this section](functions/helpers.md#if-function).

 ## Profile